St. Patrick: How Love Changed The World – by Daniel W. Sheridan (Twitter: @DanielWSheridan) #Irish #SaintPatricksDay #History #LoveWins

 “My name is Patrick.
 I am a sinner, a simple country person, and the least of all believers.
 I am looked down upon by many.
 My father was Calpornius.
 He was a deacon; his father was Potitus, a priest, who lived at Bannavem Taburniae.
 His home was near there, and that is where I was taken prisoner.
 I was about sixteen at the time… I was taken into captivity in Ireland…It was there that the Lord opened up my awareness of my lack of faith.
 Even though it came about late, I recognized my failings.
 So I turned with all my heart to the Lord my God…Although I am imperfect in many ways, I want my brothers and relations to know what I’m really like, so that they can see what it is that inspires my life…”

-Patrick brought Christianity to Ireland, but it was a different sort, a revised version of the one that emanated from Rome.
-First of all, the Ireland of Patrick’s day lacked villages from whence parishes emerged, and cities, where dioceses were formed, were scarce.
-Thus the Irish church, not having a centralized religious authority, was “anchored by monasteries which became not only religious sites of scholarship and spirituality, but economic and market centers…” The Irish then, to some extent, had their own version of Christianity which they molded to their own experiences.
+Patrick succeeded in bringing Christianity to Ireland, but it was a different sort, a revised version of the faith that emanated from Rome.
+Unique circumstances in Ireland account for this.
+The Ireland of Patrick’s day lacked villages from whence parishes emerged, and cities where dioceses were formed.
+As a result, the Irish church, not having a centralized religious authority, was “anchored by monasteries which became not only religious sites of scholarship and spirituality, but economic and market centers…” The Irish molded Christianity to their own experiences.

-Patrick was ahead of his times in that he empathized with women and became one of the first righteous voices to denounce slavery.
-The Saint’s version of Christianity was brighter than the gloomy and fearful versions which characterized much of Europe in that he “could see,” according to Malachy McCourt, “God’s glory in the natural world about him, and could concentrate on the natural God-given joy of life rather than the sin of man’s soul.”
+Patrick was ahead of his time in that he empathized with women and became one of the first righteous voices to denounce slavery.
+His version of Christianity was brighter than the gloomy and fearful versions emanating from Europe.
+Patrick “could see,” wrote Malachy McCourt, “God’s glory in the natural world about him, and could concentrate on the natural God-given joy of life rather than the sin of man’s soul.”

-In keeping with this joyous spirit and love of humanity, Patrick did not, McCourt tells us, “as other missionaries in other places would later, condemn the Celts as ignorant infidels or uncouth Pagans.
+In keeping with this joyous spirit, Patrick did not “as other missionaries in other places would later, condemn the Celts as ignorant infidels or uncouth Pagans.
 Instead, he took the Druidic world and tried to explain it in Christian terms.”
-In other words, instead of driving people away by self-righteous arrogance, Patrick sought to win their hearts.
+Patrick, instead of driving people away by stern condemnations, sought to win people’s hearts.